jain346/Drone-delivery-and-payload-drop/README.md

 It contains the waypoints file and paylaod_drop file containing the coordinates which can be uploaded easily on the arduipilot mission planner .

 ## drone-delivery-branch
-Whole code for controlling the uav is inside in this branch main driver code is in the mission.py arduino code for led blinking is in the le_blink.ino
+Whole code for controlling the uav is inside in this branch, main driver code is in the mission.py , arduino code for led blinking is in the le_blink.ino .